ashutoshsingh47115/activity-tracker/README.md

 This is an activity-tracker application, as a test project which is build in React.js using ES6, Redux, Redux-saga, and React-Hook and CSS.
 It will Help you to stay productive by following best practices.
 Follows [Standard Javascript style guide](https://github.com/eslint/eslint).

 ### Features

-| Feature
- Summary:                                                                                                                                                                        .
+##Summary:  <br />                                                                                                                                                                    .
 On Dashboard users will be there <br />
      .
 On clicking user profile a modal will display with their all activity logs. <br />
      .
 User can see their activity by clicking on calender date. <br />
      .
 On dashboard user can be searched with their name in search bar <br />

 |----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------
 | ES6 via Babel                   | ES6 support using [Babel](https://babeljs.io/).  | | <br />